 If you’re loading too much product or too heavy of product onto the conveyor than it can handle, it’s time to invest in a new conveyor.
 Overloading a conveyor beyond what it’s rated to handle will eventually cause belt, bearing, and motor failure, and cause your processing operation to come to a stand-still.

-When investing in a new conveyor, or moving an existing conveyor to a new section of your facility, always make sure the motor and drive are the right size to handle the product you’ll be moving.
-Loading product onto a conveyor that isn’t rated to handle the weight will lead to motor and drive failure.
+When investing in a new conveyor, or moving an existing conveyor to a new section of your facility, always make sure the motor and drive are the right sizes to handle the product you’ll be moving.
+Loading the product onto a conveyor that isn’t rated to handle the weight will lead to motor and drive failure.